 - It has no high speed capabilities.
 This was a big drawback for a lot of people and many could not understand how Canon justified charging the price that they did for the camera.
 The best you could capture was 60fps at 720 HD resolution.

 - The flimsy top handle is unreliable.
-Anytime I have to use this camera, I'm forced to constantly tighten the dial to keep it from loosening to the point of slipping off.
+Anytime I've had to use this camera, I'm forced to constantly tighten the dial to keep it from loosening to the point of slipping off.
 Not a very good design and the material it's made of is even more questionable.

-- It has a bad design, the shape of the body is awkward.
+- It's not ergonomic, the shape of the body is awkward.
 Though the menu navigation allows me to move quickly and efficiently, the shape of the camera and weight distribution becomes an issue when rigging it up.

 Now that we just tore the camera apart, lets look at some of the improvements to it's successor.